Krumbit/portfolio/README.md

 ## To-Do / Ideas 📝
 - [ ] Change border color to brand color on skill card hover
 - [ ] Add more easily accessible contact info in the contacts section
-- [ ] Add "show more" buttons to projects and skills sections to support more content
 - [ ] Eventually split into multiple pages
 - [ ] Fix navbar scrolling on mobile
 - [ ] Add skill tags to projects